matrix-org/sydent/README.rst

 A Dockerfile is provided for sydent.
 To use it, run ``docker build -t sydent .`` in a sydent checkout.
 To run it, use ``docker run --env=SYDENT_SERVER_NAME=my-sydent-server -p 8090:8090 sydent``.

-Caution: All data will be lost when the container is terminated!

 Persistent data
 ---------------

 By default, all data is stored in ``/data``.
-The best method is to put the data in a Docker volume.
+To persist this to disk, bind `/data` to a Docker volume.

 .. code-block:: shell